needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-Next we need a way to tell the server we are ready to start playing.
-To do this we can use `Rpc` calls that are availeble in the NetCode package.
+Next you need to tell the server you are ready to start playing.
+To do this, use the `Rpc` calls that are available in the NetCode package.

-We can continue in our `Game.cs` by first creating a `RpcCommand` that we will use to tell the server we are ready to start playing now.
+In *Game.cs*, create the following [RpcCommand](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IRpcCommand.html) that tells the server you are ready to start playing now:

 ```c#
 [BurstCompile]